 - On 27 November 1996 there was a meeting between Bishop Antony Selvanayagam, the Bishop of Penang, and Major and Mrs Barton (daughter of Mr Watts) as representatives of the land owner.
 At this meeting Mrs Barton reiterated her father’s wish that the land which was donated unconditionally was to be owned and managed by the Roman Catholic Church as a Christian facility.

-- Subsequently the late Rev Dr Paul Chin, Paris Priest of the then Church of the Holy Spirit (CHS), formed a pro tem committee to look into the feasibility of constructing such a facility.
+- Subsequently the late Rev Fr Dr Paul Chin, Parish Priest of the then Church of the Holy Spirit (CHS), formed a pro tem committee to look into the feasibility of constructing such a facility.
 It was suggested that a four storey structure be built.
 This would include a hall on the ground floor as a place of worship, with other facilities to be located on the other floors.
 However the said plan did not materialise at this point in time.

 - In June 2002 Bishop Selva wrote to Msgr Stephen Liew, the Parish Priest of CHS at that time, to look into the realisation of the project.